willking98/dce-cams/README.md

 ├── survey.qmd                    # Quarto markdown file for generating the survey ├── survey.html                   # Generated HTML survey
 ├── code/
-│   └── make_choice_questions.R   # Script to generate choice questions
+│   └── make_choice_questions.R   # Script to generate experimental design and choice questions
 ├── data/
 │   └── choice_questions.csv      # Generated choice tasks for the survey
 ├── images/                       # Images used in the survey